sigasi/sigasi_insights/content/releasenotes/sigasi-2.14.md

 -   The standalone version is now built on Eclipse 3.8 (and Xtext 4.2.1) instead of Eclipse 3.7.
--   Better linting and “hyperlinks” for state machines, encoded as case statements over a record field
+-   Better linting and "hyperlinks" for state machines, encoded as case statements over a record field
 -   Added option to add extra command line options to vcom and vsim
 -   Support for splitted use clauses